-6.13.3.1 In accordance with Part 4 of the Health and Social Care Act 2012 the Foundation Trust shall ensure that the income it receives from providing goods and services for the NHS is greater that its income from other sources.
+- 6.13.3.1 In accordance with Part 4 of the Health and Social Care Act 2012 the Foundation Trust shall ensure that the income it receives from providing goods and services for the NHS is greater that its income from other sources. - 6.13.3.2 Where the Foundation Trust proposed to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the health service, it will seek approval from the Council of Governors.

-7 Commercial sponsorship: Ethical standards for the NHS, Department of Health (2000)
+6 Commercial sponsorship: Ethical standards for the NHS, Department of Health (2000)